Why TEGAM Advises Against Infrared and For Contact Thermometers for COVID-19 Testing

 By Adam Fleder, President – TEGAM

 “I would like to order a million infrared temperature sensors” is the kind of request that a temperature measurement company likes to hear.
 In the response to COVID-19, many people are looking for solutions to monitoring people’s temperature and we have fielded several of these inquiries.
-TEGAM specializes in contact temperature measurement as opposed to infrared temperature measurement and you can read about the differences and advantages therein here.
+TEGAM specializes in contact temperature measurement as opposed to infrared temperature measurement and you can read about the differences and advantages of contact thermometers versus infrared thermometers.

 However, we are a Test & Measurement company and are aware of the considerations that go into choosing between contact versus infrared and we would like to offer our own perspective on scanning people for elevated temperatures with an infrared detector.